How to relieve Morton’s neuroma

-Areas affected can also experience numbness that goes away when footwear is removed and the foot is massaged.
+Areas affected can also experience numbness that goes away when you remove footwear and massage the foot.

 With Morton’s neuroma, the tissues around the nerves leading to the toes swells, which causes the sharp, burning sensation in the ball of the foot.

-Very seldomly will there be an visible symptom, such as a lump, but, those signs that do occur will develop suddenly and will often worsen over time.
+Very seldom will there be an visible symptom, such as a lump, but, those signs that do occur will develop suddenly and will often worsen over time.

 The primary symptom that appears is pain in the foot while bearing weight.
 Typically it appears after a short time walking, and can also present in adjacent sides of two toes.

-Uncommonly, there can be a dull pain rather than a sharp pain, but normally whatever the pain, it is felt between the third and fourth toes.
+Uncommonly, there can be a dull pain rather than a sharp pain, but normally whatever the pain, you feel it between the third and fourth toes.

 Other symptoms can include: